 Porsche and Nissan may squabble over who’s fastest around the Nürburgring, with their lap times coming in around the 7:20-plus mark, but when it comes to the ‘Ring there is only one king and it is the Pagani Zonda R.

 The Italian supercar has blasted its competition out of the water with a Nürburgring lap time of just 6:47, though the Zonda R is a track-only car and the others are production models.
 Nevertheless, the time is still a record for a production-based model.

-The Pagani Zonda R is also a full second faster than the Radical SR8 LM, which set the production lap record set last year, and even though the Pagani is a stripped-out race version of its road-going cousin, it’s still far more roadworthy and conventional than the Radical.
+The Pagani Zonda R is also a full second faster than the Radical SR8 LM road-going racer, and even though the Pagani is a stripped-out race version of its road-going cousin, it’s still far more roadworthy and conventional than the Radical.

-Powered by a very hot variant of the 7.3-liter AMG V-12 engine that underpins several other Zondas, the R model is an exercise in extremes--extreme design, extreme materials and extreme performance.
+Powered by a race-bred 6.0-liter AMG V-12, the Zonda R is an exercise in extremes--extreme design, extreme materials and extreme performance.
 Rated at 750 horsepower and 524 pound-feet of torque, the Zonda R was designed with one intention in mind--ultimate performance at the race track without any implications of rules, except for safety, where no compromise is allowed.